 The Head Start Program Performance Standards (HSPPS) were revised in 2016 to strengthen and improve the quality of Head Start programs.
 The streamlined Standards were the first comprehensive revision of the HSPPS since they were originally published in 1975.
 The HSPPS reflect best practices and the latest research on early childhood development and brain science.
 They give grantees flexibility in achieving positive child and family outcomes, and encourage the use of data to track progress and reach goals in all program areas.

-Find more about the new HSPPS on the Early Childhood Learning and Knowledge Center (ECLKC) website.
+Find more about the HSPPS on the Early Childhood Learning and Knowledge Center (ECLKC) Visit disclaimer page website.

 Head Start Act

-An Information Memorandum (IM) is a targeted communication tool from the Office of Head Start which provides policy information to Head Start and Early Head Start grantees and delegate agencies.
+An Information Memorandum Visit disclaimer page (IM) is a targeted communication tool from the Office of Head Start which provides policy information to Head Start and Early Head Start grantees and delegate agencies.